DumpAnalysis/eiq-polymon/README.md

 as well as names and folder locations.
 Everything tool is bundled with PolyMon and will get automatically installed.
 This poses some bit of limitations if the Everything tool was installed outside of PolyMon.
 Please check the **FAQ** section to understand the known issues and limitations.

-## Search for IOCs - added support for searching IP address within Polylogyx event tables.
+## Search for IOCs - added support for searching IP address within EclecticIQ agent's event tables.

 ![IocSearchIP](Images/ioc-search-ip.png)